skip to content

 Institute of Physics Publishing

-The University has signed a transitional agreement with the Institute of Physics that provides unlimited open access publishing of research articles by University of Cambridge corresponding authors from 1 January 2020 in 45 of the IOPP hybrid journals.
-The remaining “partner-hybrid” journals published by IOPP are expected to join the agreement from the start of 2021.
-This deal is in place from 1 January 2020 until 31 December 2023.
+The University has signed a transitional agreement with the Institute of Physics that provides unlimited open access publishing of primary research articles, including research papers, special issue articles, letters and review articles (except for Reports on Progress in Physics, which will only include primary research articles) by University of Cambridge corresponding authors IOP's participating hybrid and fully OA journals.
+This deal is in place until 31 December 2025.

 Journal of Medical Internet Research (JMIR)